SiddhuSiddharth/Hospital-Bill-Analysis/README.md

 # Insurance Prediction

 <p align="justify">
 This jupyter notebook is a data visualization project for visualizing the insurance / charges for a particular person, and checking whether is their any bias in the tesing or not.
-This was purely done in (google.colab)[https://colab.research.google.com/] a tool for python notebooks.
+This was purely done in https://colab.research.google.com/ a tool for python notebooks.
 Structural equation modelling a trending data visualizing method is being utlized here using necessary libraries.
 </p>

 # About the dataset

-The dataset s taken from (kaggle)[kaggle.com]
+The dataset is taken from kaggle.com

 !(Columns details)[https://github.com/SiddhuSiddharth/Insurance-prediction/blob/999b6cf95a974e22c22594dde5a34722d0e27eeb/Images-readme/Dataset1.png]